Carrusel de fotografías del CETSE.

 Assistant Director-General for Information and Communications Systems for Security Secretary of State for Security

-Dr. Enrique Belda Esplugues has a PhD from the Polytechnic University of Valencia (UPV) and is a civil engineer from the Polytechnic University of Valencia (UPV), having completed postgraduate studies at the Universities of: Universidad Politécnica de Cataluña, Universidad Pompeu Fabra de Barcelona, Universidad Politécnica de Valencia (UPV), École Nationale des Ponts et Chaussées de Paris, École Nationale d'Administration (L'ENA) de Paris, the IESE Business School- Universidad de Navarra, as well as the Instituto Nacional de Administración Pública INAP and the Escuela Diplomática Española (Ministry of Foreign Affairs and Cooperation).
+Enrique Belda Esplugues holds a PhD from the Polytechnic University of Valencia (UPV) and is a MSc.
+Civil Engineer from the Polytechnic University of Valencia (UPV), having completed postgraduate studies at the Universities of: Universidad Politécnica de Cataluña, Universidad Pompeu Fabra de Barcelona, Universidad Politécnica de Valencia (UPV), École Nationale des Ponts et Chaussées de Paris, École Nationale d'Administration (L'ENA) de Paris, the IESE Business School- Universidad de Navarra, UNED (Universidad Nacional de Educación a Distancia), as well as at the Instituto Nacional de Administración Pública INAP and the Spanish Diplomatic School (Ministry of Foreign Affairs and Cooperation).

 Awards and recognitions